neelsg/lithium/docs/tour.md

 ## Mutual exclusion

+    import
+        sync    "github.com/neelsg/lib/sync"
+        console "github.com/neelsg/lib/console"
+        time    "github.com/neelsg/lib/time"

     # SafeCounter is safe to use concurrently.
-    safeCounter type:
+    type safeCounter struct(
-        counts map[string, int]
+        counts map[string=int],
-        mux sync.mutex
+        mux sync.mutex,
+    )

     # inc increments the counter for the given key.
-        inc pub func(key string):
-            mux.lock()
+    fn safeCounter(c).inc(key string)
+        c.mux.lock()
         # Lock so only one coroutine at a time can access the map.
-            counts(key)++
-            mux.unlock()
+        c.counts(key)++
+        c.mux.unlock()
+        return

     # value returns the current value of the counter for the given key.
-        value pub func(key string) int:
-            mux.lock()
+    fn safeCounter(c).value(key string) int
+        c.mux.lock()
         # Lock so only one coroutine at a time can access the map.
-            defer mux.unlock()
+        defer c.mux.unlock()
-            return counts(key)
+        return c.counts(key)

-    main func:
+    fn main
-        c safeCounter
+        let c = safeCounter()
-        for i int = 0; i < 1000; i++:
+        for i in [1:1000]
             co c.inc("somekey")

         time.sleep(time.second)